thomassuedbroecker/MobileFirstPushV8OnNodeJS/README.md

 ---
 ## Understanding and Overview

-This sequence diagram shows the sequence of the usage.
+This sequence diagram shows the sequence of the **NodeJS Push Module** usage.
 ![Services in Bluemix](Documentation/pushModuleSequence-2016-09-26_17-05-54.jpg)

 This is the sample **Node JS app UI** you can use to test the **push module**.